aleonar311/se_project_aroundtheus/README.md

 Good luck and have fun!

 **GitHuh**
-This My Link to my live GitHub Page. https://aleonar311.github.io/se_project_aroundtheus/
+This is My Link to my live GitHub Page. https://aleonar311.github.io/se_project_aroundtheus/